 Steering and controlling the Company is further achieved by a set of internal policy documents.
-Internal policies are AGL-specific rule setting documents issued by an authorised owner with the intention to establish binding rules or guidelines for relevant topics.
+AGL policy documents are reviewed regularly, at least annually, to ensure their continuous appropriateness.
+Internal policies are AGL-specific rule and/or principle setting documents, issued by an authorised owner with the intention to establish binding rules or guidelines for relevant topics.
 Each owner ensures that: